georgetour/C-Sharp-Intermediate-OOP/Chapter 1 Classes/Indexers/readme.txt

 1. Indexers
 A way to access elements in a class that represents a list of values.
+An indexer allows an object to be indexed such as an array.

 - Examples
 var array = new int[5];